dr-joe-wirth/phantasm/docker_build_files/README.md

     |____________________|_________________________|______________________|

 There is also a [fourth option](#34-option-4-ranking-possible-phylogenetic-markers-in-a-known-set-of-genomes) that can be used identify phylogenetic markers for a set of user-specified of genomes.
+This option can only be used after running [option 2](#32-option-2-unknown-reference-genomes-and-known-phylogenetic-markers) or [option 3](#33-option-3-known-reference-genomes).

 ## 3.1.
 Option 1: unknown reference genomes and unknown phylogenetic marker(s)
 If you have an annotated genome sequence but you do not know a suitable phylogenetic marker and you do not know which reference genomes would be appropriate to use, then PHANTASM can be run in three steps: